Sid-124/Sid-124/README.md

 - 👋 Hi, I’m @Sid-124
-- 👀 I’m interested in C Language,Python and Machine Learning
+- 👀 I’m interested in Python and Machine Learning
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning Python language
 - 💞️ I'm a CSE student with Artificial Intelligence and Machine Learning as a Specialization

 <!---